 A) Piazza della Signoria

 One of the most famous piazzas in Florence is Piazza della Signoria.
 A vast plaza that will include numerous statues, one of which is a replica of Michelangelo’s David that you just saw on your first day.

 B) Palazzo Vecchio

 A more interesting way to see the museum is through the Hidden Passages Tour that is offered here.
 Along with a small group of people, you will be able to tour the secret room and passageways that aren’t open to the public.

 C) Uffizi Gallery

-Hours: 8:15AM – 6:50PM (closed on Mondays)
+- Hours: 8:15AM – 6:50PM (closed on Mondays)

-Cost: 12 Euro – Advance Tickets
+- Advance Tickets: Uffizi Gallery Tickets

 If you are an art buff or don’t know a thing about artwork, this museum will make everyone enjoy their visit.
 Don’t forget once again to buy tickets beforehand (even though you still might have to stand in a much shorter line before entering).

 D) Ponte Vecchio

 Once your morning of hitting the museum/s is complete, grab some lunch and then make your way to the most well known bridge around the area – the Ponte Vecchio.

 E) Boboli Gardens

-Hours: 8:15AM – 6:30PM (closing depends of time of year)
+- Hours: 8:15AM – 4:30PM / 7:10PM (closing hour depends of time of year)

-Closed on first and last Monday of the month
+- Closed on first and last Monday of the month

 Once you make it to the other side of the Arno River you will head to the Boboli Gardens.
 Since most of the morning will be spent indoors, the afternoon will be spent outdoors.

 F) Piazzale Michelangelo